-Medical device companies selling or planning to sell into the US market should be familiar with FDA's 21 CFR Part 820 Quality System Regulation (QSR).
+If you’re a medical device company selling or planning to sell into the US market, you should be familiar with FDA's 21 CFR Part 820 Quality System Regulation (QSR).

 FDA conducts regular inspections of medical device manufacturers to ensure compliance with these regulations.
 The inspection process, known as the Quality System Inspection Technique (QSIT), evaluates a company’s internal quality processes to determine whether they are in alignment with or in violation of these regulatory requirements.
 If any violations are discovered, the inspecting agent from FDA will issue penalties in the form of 483 Inspectional Observations and Warning Letters.

-What we've found is there are some common offenses taking place amongst device makers that result in costly mistakes and contribute to these violations.
-We've compiled a list of the eight most common processes of 21 CFR Part 820 that are ripe for mistakes, and how you can avoid these pitfalls:
+What we've found is that there are some common offenses taking place amongst device makers that result in costly mistakes and contribute to these violations.
+We've compiled a list of the eight most common processes of 21 CFR Part 820 where mistakes are had, and how you can avoid these pitfalls at your own company.

 It’s important to remember that CAPAs are often seen as a determining factor of the overall health of a quality system.
 If CAPA procedures are not being followed according to the QSR, then an inspector will be quick to suspect other areas that could be also be suffering from similar poor quality practices.

 Some specific areas most notable for CAPA bad practices to take place include:

 - Document controls (or lack of documentation) not being followed by recording all CAPA activities and their results

 - Not following company SOPs established for CAPAs (or being able to provide evidence that procedures were followed)